All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 The relapse plan will include:

-For more information on the treatment, contact our admissions team today on 0800 111 4108 or by submitting a request for more information through our online contact form.
+For more information on the treatment, contact our admissions team today by telephone, or by submitting a request for more information through our online contact form.

 A member of our admissions team will inform you of your various treatment options in Bournemouth when you call.